 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-Prior to this, she completed a Masters degree in International Development in 2008 focusing on community-led development in rural Zambia, and a Masters degree in the Public Understanding of Environmental Change in 2002.
-She brings this multi-disciplinary approach to her current research.
+She holds a Masters degree in International Development focusing on community-led development in rural Zambia, and a Masters degree in the Public Understanding of Environmental Change bringing this multi-disciplinary approach to her current research.

 Helena has gained practical experience working in the development sector and as a trustee of an international development NGO, the Baha'i Agency for Social and Economic Development (BASED-UK).
 She is a committee member of the Energy Geographies Research Group of the RGS.

 Broad Research Specialisms